AntoineBarthelemy/Ecole-du-web-exercice/README.md

-# Réalisation des exercices du module 1 de la formation : École du Web Parcours Front-End 🎓
+# Completion of exercises from Module 1 of the training: École du Web Front-End Path 🎓

-Ce dépôt atteste de l'acquisition de tous les éléments nécessaires à la réalisation d'un code HTML propre.
-Il couvre tout, des différentes balises à la sémantique, du SEO (Search Engine Optimization) aux astuces de productivité avec Emmet. <br><br>
+This repository certifies the acquisition of all the necessary elements for writing clean HTML code.
+It covers everything from different tags to semantics, from SEO (Search Engine Optimization) to productivity tips with Emmet. <br><br>
-Cette profondeur dans l'apprentissage du HTML me permet de comprendre en détail tous les enjeux et intérêts dans son implication dans la réalisation d'une application web.
+This depth in learning HTML allows me to thoroughly understand all the stakes and interests in its involvement in the creation of a web application.